petrus-mikkola/petrus-mikkola.github.io/_pages/about.md

 ---

 <h2>Biography</h2>
 I was a doctoral candidate under the supervision of Prof. <a href="https://people.aalto.fi/samuel.kaski">Samuel Kaski</a> in <a href="http://research.cs.aalto.fi/pml">Probabilistic Machine Learning</a> group at Aalto University.
-I am expected to officially graduate in Autumn 2023 and am presently open to exploring new work opportunities in the field of machine learning.<br>
+I am expected to officially graduate in Autumn 2023 and am presently open to new work opportunities in the field of machine learning.<br>

 Before joining the group, I worked as an intern at various national research institutes (VATT, Statistics Finland, University of Helsinki) and as a data scientist at two start-ups (North Nest Ventures, SkillGrower).
 I have two Master's degrees, one in Mathematics (Stochastics) and one in Economics from the University of Helsinki.
 I do consulting for <a href="https://soilwatch.eu">SoilWatch</a> on calibration and uncertainty quantification of soil carbon models.